-I'm Mat Mikesell, sports writer at the Quincy Herald-Whig.
+I'm Mat Mikesell, sports editor at the Hannibal Courier-Post in Hannibal, Mo.

-I've worked at a few newspapers and had some great opportunities in my short journalism career.
+I've worked at a few newspapers and had some great opportunities in my journalism career.
+I previously spent the last five-plus years as a sports writer at the Herald-Whig in Quincy, Ill., but was promoted to sports editor after the Herald-Whig's parent company purchased the Courier-Post.
 As a Ball State alum, I was a sports editor and a football beat writer for the Ball State Daily News.
 After graduation I worked temporarily as a sports freelancer for the Fort Wayne News-Sentinel.
 I interned at the Herald-Whig before coming back full-time in March 2014.

 Thanks for stopping by.

 QUINCY, Ill. — Tyler Lunger couldn’t have thrown a better game in perhaps his final outing of his career.

 The Indiana University Kokomo right-handed pitcher dazzled for the Hannibal Hoots, allowing just one run on two hits while striking out 10 across 6 2/3 innings.
 It was his first start of the season after having nine previous relief appearances and didn’t throw more than three innings in any game.

 However, when the Hoots learned starter Sean Beaver was shut down for the remainder of the season, manager Clayton Hicks turned to Lunger.